 Mucha Traditional

-I knew there’d be Mucha lovers out there looking for jewelry with a softer touch, so taking a few more cues from Art Nouveau, I created a more feminine design.
+I knew there’d be Mucha lovers out there looking for jewelry with a softer touch, so taking a few more cues from Art Nouveau, I created a more traditional design.

-I honed in on a frosted gold acrylic, the patina has a special beauty and sophistication.
-This material was discontinued several years ago.
-I’ve been holding onto my last three sheets for an ultra special project.
+I honed in on a frosted gold material, the patina has a special beauty and sophistication.
+This acrylic color was discontinued several years ago.
+I’ve held on to my last three sheets for an ultra special project, and this was it!

-Sometimes I get stuck when it comes to designing new shapes for my jewelry.
-Looking at Mucha’s work reminds me that the possibilities are endless.
-No matter how many times I look at these shapes, I’m still mesmerized by their uniqueness.
+No matter how many times I look at Mucha's shapes, I’m still mesmerized by their uniqueness.

-Above are Mucha's own jewelry designs.
-My price points don't accommodate precious stones, but I did notice the freshwater pearls he used were quite similar to those strung on a vintage necklaces of mine.
-So for a more formal design, my faux pearls became an upcycled design alternative.
-(I only had enough pearls for 25 pairs, so these are even more limited edition!)
+Above are Mucha's own jewelry designs (wow!).
+I noticed that the freshwater pearls he used were quite similar to those on a vintage necklace of mine.
+So for a more formal design, these faux pearls became an upcycled design alternative.
+(I only had enough pearls for 25 pairs, so these were even more limited edition!)

 Mucha Multiplied

 Combinaisons Ornementales advertised its designs as “multipliable to infinity with the aid of a mirror”.
-For this bracelet design, I took that idea to heart—multiplying and overlapping one shape.
+For this bracelet design, I took that idea to heart—multiplying and overlapping one shape to form something new.

 With a larger surface area, I was able to achieve the intricate detail that Art Nouveau is known for.